madMAx43v3r/chia-gigahorse/chiapos/README.md

 Note: When changing environment variables you need to restart the Chia daemon for it to take effect: `./chia.bin stop all -d`

+Note: See here how to set environment variables in Windows: https://phoenixnap.com/kb/windows-set-environment-variable#ftoc-heading-4

 ### Select OpenCL Platform

 If you have more than one OpenCL platform, like Intel + AMD, you have to select one to be used for farming.